 Prepare yourself by reading as much as you can about the sources available to you and talking to older members of your family.
-Ask them about relatives and ancestors and whether they have any certificates, photographs, diaries, family bibles etc. which could help you with your research.
+Ask them about relatives and ancestors and whether they have any certificates, photographs, diaries, family bibles or other papers which could help you with your research.

 Civil registration of births, marriages and deaths began in 1837, and you can buy a copy of any certificate from the register office where it was originally issued.
 So you can start filling in the gaps in your family tree.
 For example: grandad’s birth certificate will detail his parents, great-grandma’s marriage certificate will give her age and details about her father, and so on.

-Remember, errors are not uncommon, especially where transcripts were made during indexing.
-It was not until 1875 that penalties were imposed on parents who did not register a birth within six weeks, so some births were never registered, whilst some could be registered a number of years after the birth of a child.
+Errors in the indexes are not uncommon, especially where transcripts were made during indexing.
+It was not until 1875 that penalties were imposed on parents who did not register a birth within six weeks, so some births were never registered, while some could be registered a number of years after the birth of a child.
 If you can’t find a birth in the year you think it should be in, try looking a couple of years after just in case it was registered later.

 Taken every 10 years since 1841 except during the Second World War, the census lists everyone in the household on census night, including visitors, and gives: name, age, place of birth, occupation, and relationship to head of the household.
 The 1911 census, which is the latest census you can gain access to due to privacy laws, includes how long a woman has been married and how many children they have borne.